PauloPatoleia/mobile-friendliness-test/README.md

 Enables you to run various performance and validation checks against a single or multiple web pages to check if they are mobile friendly

+This is an early version that still needs some fixes, contact me if you wish to contribute!

 ### Installing

 ```